-The required qualifications for candidates for public and separate boards of education and the conseil scolaire fransaskois can be found on page 4 of this document.
+A. The required qualifications for candidates for public and separate boards of education and the conseil scolaire fransaskois are outlined above in this document.

-$\mathbf{Q} extsf{-4}$ Can I live in one school division and run in another?
+Q. Can I live in one school division and run in another?

-No. The candidate must live in the same school division in which he or she will stand for election.
-Local Government Election Act - 27
+A. No. The candidate must live in the same school division in which he or she will stand for election.
+Local Government Election Act, 2015 - 36(1)(d)(ii)

-$\mathbf{Q} extsf{-}\mathbf{5}$ Can I live in one sub-division and run in another?
+Q. Can I live in one sub-division and run in another?

-Yes.
+A. Yes.
 However, while a candidate does not have to live in the sub-division in which they are running, all of their nominators must be from that sub-division.

-Local Government Election Act - 26, 27 and 46
+Local Government Election Act, 2015 45 and 67(3)(f)

-Q-6 Can I be a candidate if I work for a school division or the Conseil des écoles fransaskoises?
+Q. Can I be a candidate if I work for a school division or the Conseil des écoles fransaskoises?

-Yes, but you must be placed on a leave of absence immediately upon your nomination.
-If elected, you will be deemed to have resigned from your employment on the day of your election.
-Local Government Election Act - 26.1(3)
+A. Yes, but you must be placed on a leave of absence immediately upon your nomination.
+If elected, you will be deemed to have resigned from your employment on the day before the day you are declared elected.
+Local Government Election Act, 2015 - 26.1(3), 43(3) and 43(4)

-Q-7 Can I be a candidate if I work for another school division?
+Q. Can I be a candidate if I work for another school division?

-Yes.
+A. Yes.
 There is no conflict of interest if your employer is a different Board of Education.

-Q-8 Can I run for public school trustee if I am Roman Catholic?
+Q. Can I run for public school trustee if I am Roman Catholic?

-It depends.
-You can run as a candidate for the public school board if you meet all of the qualifications (see page 3).
+A. It depends.
+You can run as a candidate for the public school board if you meet all of the qualifications outlined in this document.
 However, if you reside in an area where there is also a Roman Catholic Separate School Division and you are going to vote in the election for the separate school board, you will then be an "elector" in the separate school division and can no longer qualify to run in the public school election.
 You can qualify as an elector in only one school division.
-Local Government Election Act - 23 and 26
+Local Government Election Act, 2015 - 36 and 42

-Q-9 Can a non-Roman Catholic run for the Roman Catholic school board?
+Q. Can a non-Roman Catholic run for the Roman Catholic school board?

-No. Only "electors" in the Roman Catholic Separate School Division can be candidates for election to the Roman Catholic Separate School Board.
+A. No. Only "electors" in the Roman Catholic Separate School Division can be candidates for election to the Roman Catholic Separate School Board.
 To qualify as an elector in that separate school division, the individual must declare that he or she is a member of the minority religious faith that established the Separate School Division.

-Local Government Election Act - 23
+Local Government Election Act, 2015 - 36

-Q-10 I am a Roman Catholic rate payer in my area.
+Q. I pay taxes to the Roman Catholic school division in my area.
 Can I run as a candidate in the public school board election?

-Yes.
+A. Yes.
 The issue of which school division you pay your taxes to is not related to your eligibility to vote or run as a candidate.
-To qualify to run for the public school board, you must meet certain criteria (see page 3).
-Local Government Election Act - 26 and 27
+To qualify to run for the public school board, you must meet certain criteria outlined in this document.
+Local Government Election Act, 2015 - 42 and 45

-Q-11 My children attend school in a different school division than the one in which I want to run.
+Q. My children attend school in a different school division than the one in which I want to run.
 Can I run for election in a different school division?

-Yes.
+A. Yes.
 The school(s) your children attend is not related to your eligibility to run as a candidate.
-To qualify to run for the school board, you must meet certain criteria (see page 4).

-Local Government Election Act - 26,27
+To qualify to run for the school board, you must meet certain criteria outlined in this document.
+Local Government Election Act, 2015 - 42, 45

-Q-12 Can I run for the board of education and for another office (for example, city council or the provincial Legislature)?
+Q. Can I run for the board of education and for another office (for example, city council or the provincial Legislature)?

-Yes, but you cannot be nominated for more than one sub-division within a school division.
-Local Government Election Act - 48(1)
+A. Yes, but you cannot be nominated for more than one sub-division within a school division.
+Local Government Election Act, 2015 - 70(1)(c) and 70(3)